oncohub-charity/oncohub-charity/README.md

 <br/>
 Data science has huge influence on medicine today.
 Mission of this organization is to gather people willing contribute to open source projects related to oncology.

+Area of interest:
+- immunotherapy
+in the future:
+- phytotherapy
+- nutrition science
+- and more

 to learn more:
 - visit official <a href="https://oncohub.xyz" target="_blank">website</a>
 - ask any question, give advise and create community with as on our <a href="https://discord.com/invite/VXHAFtya" target="_blank">discord</a> channel